-- When riding on the street, ride with the traffic flow, not against it. - Obey the same traffic laws as a driver of a car.
-This means stopping at stop signs and using the proper hand signals when turning.
-It is important for both motorists and cyclists to always signal their intentions.
+Obey the same traffic laws as a driver of a car.
+That means stopping at stop signs and using the proper hand signals when turning.
+It is important for both motorists and cyclists always to signal their intentions.

 3. Wear a helmet every time you ride.